Dungyy/Dungyy/README.md

-- 👋 Hi, I’m @Dungyy
+- 👋 Hi, I’m Erick but my friends call me @Dungyy
-- 👀 I’m interested in Programming
+- 👀 I’m interested in  Python Programming
-- 🌱 I’m currently learning python/flask
+- 🌱 I’m currently learning Python/Flask Programming
-- 💞️ I’m looking to collaborate on Anything
+- 💞️ I’m ready to collaborate on Anybody to build the next big app
 - 📫 How to reach me erickmunoz13@gmail.com

 <!---